Skip to main content

 -o go-template='{{range .items}}{{.metadata.name}}{{"\t"}}{{"ncore-image-"}}{{index .metadata.labels "node.coreweave.cloud/ncore-image-tag"}}{{"-"}}{{index .metadata.labels "node.coreweave.cloud/ncore-image-type"}}{{"\n"}}{{end}}'

-3. After getting your ncore image versions, contact Support to request a reboot of your Nodes to upgrade your ncore images.
-Before contacting Support, identify the specific ncore image you want to update to.
-This enables Support to monitor and confirm that Nodes have upgraded successfully.
-See the following instructions for contacting support: Contact Support.
+3. After you get your ncore image versions, contact Support to request a reboot of your Nodes to upgrade your ncore images.
+Before you contact Support, identify the specific ncore image you want to update to.
+This lets Support monitor and confirm that Nodes upgrade successfully.
+For instructions on contacting support, see Contact Support.

 Delete a Node Pool using the Cloud Console

-1. To delete a Node Pool using the Cloud Console, navigate to Node Pools.
+1. In the Cloud Console, navigate to Node Pools.

 2. Click the vertical dot menu beside the Node Pool to delete, then click Delete to open the confirmation modal.